While the Alltrack 120

 The Alltrack 120 is one of the highest scoring boots in our warmth ratings.
 We think this has as much to do with the wider fit as it does with the Thinsulate Insulation that Rossignol uses in the liner.
 For cold climates and sensitive feet, the liners in these boots can accommodate aftermarket boot heaters without modifying the liner at all.

 This boot is a good value for the skier who skis 20-30 days per year.
-It is comparably priced to the Atomic Hawx 120 which is another warm, comfortable boot for the weekend warrior.
-The Rossignol Alltrack 120, however, has a walk mode which sets it apart.
-The Dalbello Panterra ID 120 is better suited for more aggressive advanced/expert skiers but retails for a similar price.
+It also has a walk mode, which sets it apart.

 This is a good all-mountain boot for the budget conscious or for those who only ski a select number of days a year.
 We give it our Best Buy award for a boot that is on the inexpensive side, but that also performs well.
-Lightweight and/or intermediate/upper-intermediate skiers will find the flex rating of this boot to be just right.
-If you are an advanced/expert skier and need something stiffer, check out our Editors' Choice winner, the Lange RX 120.
+Lightweight and intermediate/upper-intermediate skiers will find the flex rating of this boot to be just right.
+If you are an advanced/expert skier and need something stiffer, check out our Editors' Choice winner, the Atomic Hawx Prime 120 S.